-Insisting on happy all the time is denying the ups and downs of life.
-It is unsustainable.
+Insisting on happy all the time denies the ups and downs of life.
+It isn’t sustainable.

 You still see pain, frustration, and anger.

-However, it is how they managed it and what they knew about themselves.
+However, it’s how they managed it and what they knew about themselves.

-Martin Luther King, Jr., Gandhi, Nelson Mandela, (and still today The Dalai Lama) they all had really, REALLY horrific days when they were working for justice and equality.
+Martin Luther King, Jr., Gandhi, Nelson Mandela, (and still today The Dalai Lama) they all had really, REALLY horrific days working for justice and equality.